eKatsiouri/animal-adoption-app/README.md

 Administrators can add new animals to the system, providing details such as the animal’s name, species, and availability for adoption.
 ![Add Animal](./images/AddAnimal.JPG)

-administrators can modify the details of an existing animal.
+Administrators can modify the details of an existing animal.
 ![Edit Animal Info](./images/EditAnimalInfo.JPG)